Here’s a look at the life of Mark David Chapman, who was convicted of murdering musician John Lennon.

-Other Facts: As documented in the press, he is known for an obsessive devotion to "The Catcher in the Rye," J.D.
-Salinger's novel about teenage alienation.
+As documented in the press, Chapman is known for an obsessive devotion to “The Catcher in the Rye,” J.D.
+Salinger’s novel about teenage alienation.

-Suffers from depression and has been diagnosed as a paranoid schizophrenic who is delusional by Dr. Bernard Diamond, a psychiatrist for the defense.
+Suffers from depression and was diagnosed as a paranoid schizophrenic by Dr. Bernard Diamond, a psychiatrist for the defense.

 Started using drugs and skipping school his freshman year in high school.
-This behavior ends when he turns 16 and becomes a born-again Christian, as documented in the book, "Let Me Take You Down: Inside the Mind of Mark David Chapman, the Man Who Killed John Lennon" by Jack Jones.
+This behavior ended when he turned 16 and became a born-again Christian, as documented in the book, “Let Me Take You Down: Inside the Mind of Mark David Chapman, the Man Who Killed John Lennon,” by Jack Jones.

 1971-1975 - Works on and off as a YMCA counselor.